 Hydrogen has also gained attention in the G7 and G20 fora.
 Brazil's G20 Presidency has defined one of its priorities for the Energy Transitions Working Group as innovative perspectives on sustainable fuels - including hydrogen and biofuels.
 One of the expected outcomes for this year is a roadmap with policy guidelines for accelerating market development for new sustainable fuels, including hydrogen and its derivatives.
-In the case of the G7, in their 2024 Communiqué, the Climate, Energy and Environment Ministers committed to promote and facilitate the scale-up of investments in the industrial sector for innovative technologies, including low-emissions hydrogen and its derivatives, and to strengthen co-operation on low-emissions hydrogen as a key factor of the energy transition for EMDEs, prioritising local energy access and development needs.
+In the case of the G7, in their 2024 Communiqué, the Climate, Energy and Environment Ministers committed to promote and facilitate the scale-up of investments in the industrial sector for innovative technologies, including low-emissions hydrogen as a key factor of the energy transition for EMDEs, prioritising local energy access and development needs.